andzhe11a/FullStack-Open-Course/part0/0.4/solution.md

     server-->>browser: Updated JSON with new note included deactivate server

-    Note right of browser: The browser executes the callback function which renders the updated list of notes
+    Note right of browser: Browser renders updated notes list with the new note